iredmail/docs/en_US/faq/openldap.structure.md

 ## LDAP schema files

-iRedMail requires 7 LDAP schema files listed below, 5 are shipped by OpenLDAP, 1 shipped by Amavisd, one by iRedMail:
+iRedMail requires 7 LDAP schema files listed below (1-5 are shipped by OpenLDAP, no. 6 is shipped by Amavisd, no. 7 is shipped by iRedMail):

-* core.schema
+1. core.schema
-* corba.schema
+1. corba.schema
-* cosine.schema
+1. cosine.schema
-* inetorgperson.schema
+1. inetorgperson.schema
-* nis.schema
+1. nis.schema
-* amavisd.schema (names are different on different linux/bsd distros)
+1. amavisd.schema (names are different on different linux/bsd distros)
-* iredmail.schema
+1. iredmail.schema

 If you're migrating to other LDAP server, it must include them all, otherwise you may not be able to add or update mail accounts.